-Being a service oriented organization, the TTFS has primary responsibility for the protection of life and property from damage by fire, or other hazards as outlined in Section 35 of the Fire Service Act Chapter 35:50 and its related amendment No.10 of 1997.
-The other related objectives of the Trinidad and Tobago Fire Service are to provide and advise upon preventive measures against the occurrence of such damage or destruction; render humanitarian services where required; and conduct investigations in order to ascertain the cause or origin of a fire, or other hazards requiring the attention of the Fire Service.
+Being a service-oriented organization, the TTFS has primary responsibility for the protection of life and property from damage by fire, or other hazards as outlined in Section 35 of the Fire Service Act, Chapter 35:50 as amended.
+The other related objectives of the TTFS are to provide and advise on preventive measures against the occurrence of such damage or destruction; render humanitarian services where required; and conduct investigations in order to ascertain the cause or origin of a fire, or other hazards requiring the attention of the TTFS.